Skip to main content

 After a few years of relocation and funding – the current location went through a demolition and reconstruction in 1962 in order to become what it is known as today.
 Architect Kiyoshi Izumi and his design firm Izumi Arnott and Sugiyama, created the concept for the structure.

-Izumi is the earliest known Canadian architect of Japanese descent, according to RPL.
+Izumi is the earliest known Canadian architect of Japanese descent, according to the FRPL.

 Additionally, the original stonework with the “Regina Public Library” sign from the original building was saved to be used in the new one.

-Following this revamp, the Globe Theatre performed several shows in the Central Library throughout the next four years.
+Following this revamp, Regina's Globe Theatre held several shows for adults in Central Branch from the mid-to-late 1960's.

 One of the guest speakers on the tour was Adele Weder, a freelance architecture critic and curator who was visiting Regina from Vancouver.